The gist: Stiffer penalties to curb SIM card misuse, GST law amended

 The ratio of Singapore’s local to foreign workforce has consistently been a hot-button topic drawing scrutiny from both sides of the House.

-Dr Tan said it is “myopic” to say the Government had expanded significant expenditures to grow the economy and ask how many of these jobs end up with residents.
+Dr Tan said it is “myopic” to say that the Government had spent a significant amount to grow the economy, and then ask how many of these jobs end up with residents.

 The alternative, which is to dampen businesses’ ability to grow because Singapore is at close to full employment, is short-sighted, he added.